-Wharton is the best business school in the world—that’s according to the latest Financial Times MBA Ranking, which saw the return of several top US business schools who declined to participate last year.
+The Wharton School is the best business school in the world—that’s according to the latest Financial Times Global MBA Ranking.

 Register for free to continue reading